 If you are a user who needs both phone and push-to-talk calls as your critical communications link, we recommend using a separate device for PTT.
 This is because if you are on one type of call you don't want to miss the other.
 The PTT device, however, may also do messaging, emails, indoor tracking, GPS tracking, job dispatch, and more.

 If you do use IMPULSE Wireless push-to-talk on your Android smartphone, can set which type of call is prioritised, and this setting can be made separately for each individual user.
 You also have the option to set this yourself on the screen (but we can hide the option for users to set it themselves if the administrator chooses).

-The following four priority options are available on Android devices.
+The following four priority options are available on Android devices (prior to Android 9).

 Neither: PTT calls will be heard if you are on a phone call.
 To respond, the phone call must be ended.
 If in a PTT call, incoming phone calls will ring and can be answered.

 Phone priority: If you are on the phone, incoming PTT calls will be ignored.
 If on a PTT call, the phone call will ring and you can answer it.
 If you are on the phone, a private caller will be notified "contact is on a circuit switched call."

 PTT priority: If on a PTT call, incoming phone calls will be rejected/go to voicemail, with no indication to you.
 If on a phone call, an incoming PTT call will abruptly end the phone call and the PTT call will come through